${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Gabella's quantum holonomy

 \vs

 Define the (enhanced) \ul{\em Gabella quantum holonomy} for the stated oriented VH-tangle $(K,s)$ in $\frak{S}\times(-1,1)$ by the formula

-where the sum is over all isotopy classes of {\em admissible} Gabella lifts $\til{K}^J$ of $(K',s')$ (Def.\ref{def:Gabella_lift}), i.e. over all admissible $\wh{\Delta}$-juncture-states $J$ of $K'$ that restricts to $s'$ at $\partial K'$. \end{definition} One might wonder why one can choose any one of $e$ and $e'$ in (G1) above.
-We claim that for any $\wh{\Delta}$-juncture-state $J$ of $K'$ for which the coefficient $\ol{\ul{\Omega}}(\til{K}^J;\omega)$ is nonzero, we have $b_e(J) = b_{e'}(J)$; this is an easy consequence of the charge conservation property (Lem.\ref{lem:simple_properties_of_G_D}(2)) of the biangle quantum holonomy.
-The ideas of (G1) and (G2) already appeared in \cite{GLM} for a connected non-closed tangle that is given the always-going-up elevations, and as mentioned already, the main contribution of Gabella \cite{G} is the biangle factor (G3), which enables one to define the quantum holonomy for closed tangles.
+where the sum is over all isotopy classes of {\em admissible} Gabella lifts $\til{K}^J$ of $(K',s')$ (see Def.\ref{def:Gabella_lift}), i.e. over all admissible $\wh{\Delta}$-juncture-states $J$ of $K'$ that restrict to $s'$ at $\partial K'$. \end{definition} One might wonder why we can choose any one of $e$ and $e'$ in (G1) above.
+We claim that for any $\wh{\Delta}$-juncture-state $J$ of $K'$ for which the coefficient $\ol{\ul{\Omega}}(\til{K}^J;\omega)$ is nonzero, we have $b_e(J) = b_{e'}(J)$; this is an easy consequence of the charge conservation property (see Lem.\ref{lem:simple_properties_of_G_D}(2)) of the biangle quantum holonomy.
+The ideas of (G1) and (G2) already appeared in \cite{GLM} for a connected nonclosed tangle that is given the always-going-up elevations, and as mentioned already, the main contribution of Gabella \cite{G} is the biangle factor (G3), which enables one to define the quantum holonomy for closed tangles.
 Meanwhile, as mentioned in \S\ref{subsec:biangle_quantum_holonomy}, the biangle quantum holonomy was only partially dealt with in \cite{G}, and the independence of the value of ${\rm TrHol}^\omega_\Delta(K,s)$ (even in case $K={\O}$) on the choice made in the construction, namely the choice of an isotopy transformation into a tangle $K'$ in a good position, was only partially proved in \cite{G}.
-This independence was made as a conjecture in the earlier version of the present paper \cite{KSv1}, and will be obtained as a consequence of the main result of the present version of the present paper, in a fully general case of a stated oriented VH-tangle.
+This independence was made as a conjecture in the earlier version of the present paper \cite{KSv1}, and will be obtained as a consequence of the main result of this paper, in a fully general case of a stated oriented VH-tangle.

 \vs

 In the meantime, one actual difference between Gabella's original construction \cite{G} and ours is the monomial part (G1); Gabella uses different normalization.
 Namely, denote by $|b_e|(K)$ be the number of all junctures of $K$ on $e$.
 Then, in place of our monomial $\wh{Z}_{\til{K}^{ J}}$, Gabella uses